mingwho/valleyofthewind/README.md

 #### TODO:
 - Playtest
-- Debug planting seeds so they are planted at "correct" places

 - Debug particle system
 - Figure out how to do with boundaries
 - Limit the glider at certain height so it won't crash into ground